 Bad ideas are good for you

-Mistakes and failures are essential to learning; without them, one would not be able to figure out what’s working and what’s not.
+Mistakes and failures are essential to learning (link unavailable anymore); without them, one would not be able to figure out what’s working and what’s not.
 Following this logic, Duncan Watts explains why having bad ideas and sharing them is critical to your personal and professional growth.

 Considering that a few years ago, my master thesis led me to no conclusive result (other than concluding that my model failed to explain something), I think I’m a good example of this theory!